About the Author

-This review of “Corpus: Mining the Border” is written for the launch of the photo essay section on the Cultural Anthropology website.
-On the one hand I am encouraged by this initiative and honored to be a part of this inaugural conversation.
-As a scholar committed to the visual as a field as well as a mode of inquiry and a form of ethnographic representation, I am inspired and heartened that one of the most prominent journals read by a wide range of sociocultural anthropologists should feature a photo essay.
-And yet I worry that there is a different, less serious, status being granted to projects like this photo essay.
-What will viewers/readers make of the absence of a blind peer review or editorial process?
+This review of “Corpus: Mining the Border” is written for the launch of the Photo Essays section of the Cultural Anthropology website.
+On the one hand, I am encouraged by this initiative and honored to be a part of this inaugural conversation.
+As a scholar committed to the visual as a field as well as a mode of inquiry and a form of ethnographic representation, I am inspired and heartened that one of the most prominent journals read by a wide range of sociocultural anthropologists should feature photo-essays.
+And yet I worry that there is a different, less serious, status being granted to projects like this photo-essay.
+What will viewers/readers make of the absence of a blind peer-review or editorial process?
 I’m not concerned merely with academic fairness, but rather, with how the lack of such processes germane to textual publishing contribute to the perception of visual scholarship.

-We need to think critically not only about photography but about how images are brokered.
-Image brokers are the people who act as intermediaries for images by moving them or restricting their movement, thereby enabling or policing their availability to new audiences.
-(Gürsel 2012) By inaugurating this photo-essay form, Cultural Anthropology is serving as an image broker.
-What are the terms then of this brokering?
-Does this new online photo essay format proposed by Cultural Anthropology promote visual ethnography or marginalize it further?
-For example, Cultural Anthropology published Hoffman’s excellent article “Violence, Just in Time: War and Work in Contemporary West Africa” in the journal just a few months before this online photo essay.
+We need to think critically not only about photography, but about how images are brokered.
+Image brokers are the people who act as intermediaries for images by moving them or restricting their movement, thereby enabling or policing their availability to new audiences (Gürsel 2012).
+By inaugurating this photo-essay form, Cultural Anthropology is serving as an image broker.
+What are the terms, then, of this brokering?
+Does this new online photo-essay format proposed by Cultural Anthropology promote visual ethnography or marginalize it further?
+For example, Cultural Anthropology published Hoffman’s excellent article “Violence, Just in Time: War and Work in Contemporary West Africa” in the journal just a few months before this online photo-essay.
 The article contained no images.
 The photographs that comprise “Corpus: Mining the Border” are clearly informed by the same ethnographic research and theoretical concerns, yet they are being published separately, and evidently with a different set of academic—or is it aesthetic?—expectations.
-I invite us all to debate the merits and costs of this separation of images in the form of Cultural Anthropology’s publication of this photo essay and believe this is a very timely discussion for the discipline at large.
+I invite us all to debate the merits and costs of this separation of images in the form of Cultural Anthropology’s publication of this photo-essay and believe this is a very timely discussion for the discipline at large.2

-A 25th year anniversary edition of Writing Culture has recently been published with a foreword (by the former editor of Cultural Anthropology) highlighting how it changed the face of ethnography.
-Interpretive anthropology was animated by a desire to “contribute to an increasing visibility of the creative (and in a broad sense poetic) processes by which “cultural” objects are invented and treated as meaningful”(35).
-Perhaps we ought to treat a 25th year anniversary as a new beginning as well, not to return to the by now tired debates in which everyone has long ago staked their position, but to seize the opportunity to rigorously interrogate modes of ethnography for a new generation.
-Having thoroughly debated self-reflexivity, perhaps it is time for media/modal-reflexivity.
+A twenty-fifth anniversary edition of Writing Culture has recently been published with a foreword (by the former editor of Cultural Anthropology) highlighting how it changed the face of ethnography.
+Interpretive anthropology was animated by a desire to “contribute to an increasing visibility of the creative (and in a broad sense poetic) processes by which ‘cultural’ objects are invented and treated as meaningful.”
+Perhaps we ought to treat a twenty-fifth anniversary as a new beginning as well, not to return to the by now tired debates in which everyone has long ago staked their position, but to seize the opportunity to rigorously interrogate modes of ethnography for a new generation.
+Having thoroughly debated self-reflexivity, perhaps it is time for media/modal reflexivity.

-Azoulay’s work is similar in this sense to the work of artist and critic Allan Sekula and art historian John Tagg and indeed builds on the work of both.
+1. Azoulay’s work is similar, in this sense, to the work of artist and critic Allan Sekula and art historian John Tagg, and indeed builds on the work of both.

-It is true that films are corralled off at the AAAs rather than integrated into panels.
+2. It is true that films are corralled off at the AAAs, rather than integrated into panels.
 However, this is a new beginning and beginnings are a moment to reflect on forms.

-Azoulay, Ariella 2008 The Civil Contract of Photography.
-Cambridge: MIT Press.
+Azoulay, Ariella.
+2008.
+The Civil Contract of Photography.
+Cambridge, Mass.: MIT Press.

-Lutz Catherine and Jane L. Collins 1993 Reading National Geographic.
+Lutz, Catherine A., and Jane L. Collins.
+1993.
+Reading National Geographic.
 Chicago: University of Chicago Press.